stasSajin/stasSajin.github.io/_posts/2016-05-31-Estimated-vs-Realized Returns-for-over-100,000-Prosper-Loans.md

 **Introduction**
 -----
 I recently opened a investor account through Prosper, and I was a bit surprised by the relatively high return estimates that they provide for their loans.
 As of May 31, 2016, they show a 6.81% estimated weighted average return on all their loans (the AA rating notes have 4.38% return and the HR loans have 11.13%).
-For a fixed income investment that has an active secondary market and offers some degree of diversification, this seems like a decent investment opportunity.
-Nonetheless, I wanted to find out for myself how well does the estimated return matches with the actual historical return on the loans that they offer.
+Nonetheless, I wanted to find out for myself how well does the estimated return matches with the actual historical return on the loans.
 Ultimately, Prosper is a financial institution that tries to sell its platform to investors, so it is not immune to over-promising ([remember the CDOs marketed in 2005?](https://www.youtube.com/watch?v=3hG4X5iTK8M)).
 Hence, I expected to see a small divergence between estimated and realized returns, with the former offering a few basis points higher return.

 When you click on a listing that you want to invest in, you usually see this: